WiredPulse/TeamViewer_Forensics/README.md

 * C:\Users\<user>\AppData\Roaming\TeamViewer\connections.txt
   * Contains logs of successful outgoing connections
-  * Contains the following Properties: Teamviewer ID of connecting device, start time, end time, username of logged on user, connection type, and the connection ID
+  * Contains the following Properties: Teamviewer ID of the connecting device, start time, end time, the username of logged on user, connection type, and the connection ID
   * Depicted time in the log is in UTC

 # Questions that can be Answered
+* What outgoing connections have this machine made?
+* Of those connections, what were the successful and unsuccessful ones?
+* What incoming connections were made to this machine?
+* What PID was tied to that connection and was there child process spawned?
+* What IPs are communicating with this machine?
+* What Teamviewer IDs communicate with this machine?
+* What is the keyboard layout associated with the incoming connection?
+* Were there any files transmitted during the incoming connection?
+* What is the duration of the incoming and outgoing connection?
+* How long does the Teamviewer process run, on average?

+# Disclaimer
+While the questions are valid for all versions of Teamviewer, the code was only tested with Teamviewer 15.